 Cookies and web beacons

-You do not have to accept cookies in order to interact with Lights Film School’s websites, features, and services, although this may lead to a degraded experience.
+Know that you do not have to accept cookies in order to interact with Lights Media Collective’s websites, products, features, and services, although this may lead to a degraded experience.
 While many browsers are configured to accept cookies out of the box, it is possible to change your browser settings to notify you when you receive a cookie or even to reject cookies generally.
 Similarly, some third party advertising networks, like Google, allow you to opt out of or customize your preferences in relation to your internet browsing.
 We don’t use ad networks to monetize our content, but it’s good to know you have some control while visiting websites that do!

 To learn more about how you can control privacy settings and cookie management, click the link below pertaining to your web browser:

-In addition to cookies, Lights Film School uses “web beacons”, a web technology used to help track website or email usage information, that can be embedded on web pages and in emails.
-For example, web beacons in our marketing emails enable open tracking, which helps give us a general overview of subscriber engagement.
-These can be blocked if you or your email client chooses not to display images.
+In addition to cookies, Lights Media Collective uses “web beacons”, a web technology used to help track website or email usage information, that can be embedded on web pages and in emails.
+For example, web beacons in our marketing emails enable open tracking, which helps give us a general overview of subscriber engagement, so that we can improve the content we're delivering.
+Such beacons can be blocked if you or your email client chooses not to display images.

 Log files and other usage statistics

-Does Lights Film School collect information from children?
+Does Lights Media Collective collect information from children?

-What does Lights Film School do with the information it collects from you?
+What does Lights Media Collective do with the information it collects from you?

-In general, we use the information collected (1) to provide you with the best possible experience interacting with us and when using Lights Film School’s websites, features, and services; (2) to help us understand who engages with us; (3) to enable our advertising in some cases, including using your email to send information to you about Lights Film School if you have opted into our marketing emails; (4) to contact customers for customer service, billing, and essential account operation purposes (such as membership account password resets); and (5) for internal operations, including the growth, monitoring, and evaluation of our business.
+In general, we use the information collected (1) to provide you with the best possible experience interacting with us and when using Lights Media Collective’s websites, products, features, and services; (2) to help understand who engages with us; (3) to enable our advertising in some cases, including using your email to send information to you about Lights Media Collective if you have opted into our marketing emails; (4) to contact customers for customer service, billing, and essential account operation purposes (such as Lights Film School membership account password resets); and (5) for internal operations, including the growth, monitoring, and evaluation of the business.

 Laws and legal rights

-Does Lights Film School disclose information to other third parties?
+Does Lights Media Collective disclose information to other third parties?

 Could my information be sent to other countries?

-Lights Media Collective LLC is an LLC formed in the United States.
-Information collected via our websites, features, and services, or through direct interactions with you, may be transferred from time to time to authorized team members, or to third parties, located throughout the world, and may be viewed anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such data.
-To the fullest extent allowed by applicable law, by using any of our websites, features, and services, you voluntarily consent to the trans-border transfer of such information.
+Lights Media Collective is an eenmanszaak formed in The Netherlands.
+Information collected via our websites, products, features, and services, or through direct interactions with you, may be transferred from time to time to authorized individuals, or to third parties, located throughout the world, and may be viewed anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such data.
+To the fullest extent allowed by applicable law, by using any of our websites, products, features, and services, you voluntarily consent to the trans-border transfer of such information.
 For more information about transfers in relation to third party services we use, please see their Privacy Policies, linked above.

-Is the information Lights Film School collects secure?
+Is the information Lights Media Collective collects secure?